AKS0191/mq-agentic-ai/README.md

 ```

 ## Want to learn more?
-If you keen to learn more about IBM MQ samples and built applications check [mq-dev-patterns](https://github.com/ibm-messaging/mq-dev-patterns).
+Keen to learn more about IBM MQ samples and built applications?
+Check [mq-dev-patterns](https://github.com/ibm-messaging/mq-dev-patterns).

 ## Issue Support